-Effective for students entering ninth grade in 2005
+Effective for students entering 9th grade in 2005 and after.
+A total number of 30 credits is required.

+Credits Course

-Credits Course 4 English I, II, III, IV 4 Science (must include one second level science or one AP/IB level or one college-level science course) 4 Mathematics (must include at least on mathematics beyond Algebra II) 4 Foreign Language (four levels of one language or two levels of two different languages) 4 Social Studies (Civics/Economics, US History, World History, and one second level or one AP/IB or one college-level social studies course) 1 Health/Physical Education 1 Arts Education 8 Electives An ove erall unweighted GPA of 3.5 is required
+4 English I, II, III, IV

+4 Science (must include one second level science or one AP/IB level or one college-level science course)

+4 Mathematics (must include at least on mathematics beyond Algebra II)

+4 Foreign Language (four levels of one language or two levels of two different languages)

+4 Social Studies (Civics/Economics, US History, World History, and one second level or one AP/IB or one college-level social studies course)

+1 Health/Physical Education

+1 Arts Education

+8 Electives